 IV.
-Definitions
+DEFINITIONS

-- A. Affected employee is any employee whose job requires them to operate or use a machine or equipment on which cleaning, repairing, servicing, setting-up or adjusting operations are being performed under lockout or tagout, or whose job requires the employee to work in an area in which such activities are being performed under lockout or tagout. - B. Authorized employee or person is a qualified person who locks out or tags out specific machines or equipment in order to perform cleaning, repairing, servicing, setting-up, and adjusting operations on that machine or equipment.
-An affected employee becomes an authorized employee when that employee's duties including performing cleaning, repairing, servicing, setting-up and adjusting operations covered under this section. - C. Locked out refers to the use of devices, positive methods and procedures, which will result in the effective isolation or securing of prime movers, machinery and equipment from mechanical, hydraulic, pneumatic, chemical, electrical, thermal or other hazardous energy sources. - D. Normal Production Operations- is the utilization of a machine or equipment to perform its intended production function. - E. Prime Mover- is the source of mechanical power for a machine.
+- A. Affected employee- An employee whose job requires them to operate or use a machine or equipment on which cleaning, repairing, servicing, setting-up or adjusting operations are being performed under lockout or tagout, or whose job requires the employee to work in an area in which such activities are being performed under lockout or tagout. - B. Authorized employee or person- A qualified person who locks out or tags out specific machines or equipment to perform cleaning, repairing, servicing, setting-up, and adjusting operations on that machine or equipment.
+An affected employee becomes an authorized employee when that employee's duties include performing cleaning, repairing, servicing, setting-up and adjusting operations covered under this section. - C. Locked out Refers to the use of devices, positive methods, and procedures, which will result in the effective isolation or securing of prime movers, machinery, and equipment from mechanical, hydraulic, pneumatic, chemical, electrical, thermal, or other hazardous energy sources. - D. Normal Production Operations- The utilization of a machine or equipment to perform its intended production function. - E. Prime Mover- The source of mechanical power for a machine.

-V. Responsibilities
+V. RESPONSIBILITY